 Instructions

 - Separate broccoli into bite size florets.
 Bring a large pan of salted water to a boil.
 Have a large bowl filled with ice water ready.
-Add broccoli to boiling water and cook for 1 minute.
+Add broccoli to the boiling water and cook for 1 minute.
 Take out and immediately place in ice bath for 5 minutes.
-Drain and place in bowl.
+Drain and place in a large bowl.

 - Add onion, bacon, cranberries, cheese and sunflower seeds to the broccoli and combine.